 “Why did we have to sneak off so early this morning, huh?
 You never get up that early without a good reason.”
 Ray could hear the taunt in her voice.

-Now Mike turned toward Carol, curled up in the back corner of the sleeper directly behind Ray.
+Now Mike turned toward Carol, in the sleeper directly behind Ray.
 He looked calm and spoke softly and slowly, from his throat, through grinding teeth.
-Over the noise of the engine Ray barely heard Mike say, “Shut up, Carol,” but he felt Carol fling herself onto the thin cushion of the sleeper.
+Over the noise of the engine Ray barely heard Mike growl, “Shut up, Carol,” but he felt Carol fling herself onto the thin cushion of the sleeper.
 Mike’s steely glare was chilling.
 Ray did not hear Carol’s voice again.

 “Doreen!
 You coming or not?”

 “Connie, Connie, I’m sorry.”
 Doreen gathered herself back to the present.
 “I’m already here.”
 She turned the key and put the Mercedes into motion.
 The highway was nearly deserted.
 A faint trace of tail lights, accented by the occasional northbound glare of high-beams, was all that showed the way down to the splatter of lights that was Barstow.

 “Up on the pass, at the turnout.”

 “Jeez, you are here already.
 What are you pulled over there for?
 You all right?
 Why din-choo call me?”
 Hearing Connie, her hardened r’s, her words sliding together, always made Doreen feel like she was home.